• Skip to primary navigation

 For The Dressing:

-• Combine 1 cup mayo, 1.5 Tbsp. white wine vinegar (or vinegar of choice), 2 Tbsp. pickle juice, ½ tsp. each of garlic and onion powder, a pinch of kosher salt and ¼ tsp. pepper in a small bowl.
-Stir until completely combined using a fork or small whisk.
+• Add 1 cup mayo, 2 Tbsp.
+Dijon mustard, 1 Tbsp. white wine vinegar, 2 Tbsp. pickle juice, ½ tsp. each garlic powder and onion powder, and ¼ tsp. each kosher salt and pepper.

 • To Serve: Garnish with extra minced fresh dill.